Loads an object reference as a type O (object reference) onto the evaluation stack indirectly.

 NullReferenceException can be thrown if an invalid address is detected.

-The following Emit constructor overload can use the ldind.ref opcode:
+The following Emit method overload can use the ldind.ref opcode: